aineko-dev/aineko-plugins/docs/nodes/websocket-client.md

 # WebSocketClient Node

-The WebSocketClient plugin can be installed using poetry with the following command `poetry add aineko-plugins-websocket-client`.
+The WebSocketClient plugin can be installed using poetry with the following command `poetry add aineko-plugins-nodes-websocket-client`.

 ## API Reference